English Tangier: Aftermath

 Some of the departing soldiers were to be rewarded with large land grants in the newly acquired Province of New York.
 Thomas Dongan, 2nd Earl of Limerick, a lieutenant-governor of Tangier, became New York provincial governor and William "Tangier" Smith, the last mayor of Tangier, obtained 50 miles of Atlantic oceanfront property on Long Island.

-The mole
+Infrastructure

 The English planned to improve the harbour by building a mole, which would reach 1436 ft long and cost £340,000 before its demolition.
 The improved harbour was to be 600 yd long, 30 ft deep at low tide, and capable of keeping out the roughest of seas.
-Work began on the fortified harbour at the end of November, 1662, and work on the Mole in August, 1663.
+Work began on the fortified harbour at the end of November 1662, and work on the mole in August 1663.
 The work continued for some years under a succession of governors.
 With an improved harbour the town would have played the same role that Gibraltar later played in British naval strategy.